Filed in miscellanea, web

 Filed in quotes, travel

-Traveling between wooden temples, with columns that took centuries to growth in height and diameter, I try to understand the barriers.
+Traveling between wooden temples, hospital with columns that took centuries to growth in height and diameter, I try to understand the barriers.
 Why do we stop just before reaching the summit?
 Why do we try to solve the same problem, in the same way, all over again?
 (Needless to say to no avail).

 Temples have a strange symbolism, because their walls represent our failures, our defects.
 The same walls contain the following inscription: